tripal/tripal_analysis_expression/README.md

 After loading, biosamples must be published to create entities for each biosample content type.
 As an administrator or user with correct permissions, navigate to **Content->Tripal Content->Publish Tripal Content**.
 Select the biological sample type to publish, apply any optional filtering, and press Publish.

 ### Loading a Single Biosample
 Biosamples may also be loaded one at a time.
-As an administer or a user with permission to create content, go to: **Content->Tripal Content -> Add Tripal Content -> Biological Sample**.
+As an administer or a user with permission to create Tripal content, go to: **Content->Tripal Content -> Add Tripal Content -> Biological Sample**.
 Available biosamples fields include the following.
 * **Accession** - If the biosample is in a database stored in your Tripal site, the accession can be entered here.
 * **Name (must be unique - required)**
 * **Description** - A description of the biosample.
 * **Contact** - The person or organization responsible for collecting the biosample.
 * **Organism** - The organism from which the biosample was collected.

-**There is currently no interface to add properties to your biosample.**
+* **Properties** - The properties describing this biosample, such as "age" or "geographic location".
+Each property type utilizes a CVterm.

+ ## Biosample properties

+  Properties inserted into the database using the biosample bulk loader will be made available as new fields.
+They can be found by going to admin->structure->Tripal Content Types -> Biological Sample and pressing the + Check for New Fields button in the upper left hand of the screen.

+  If you would like to create new properties, you may do so in the structure menu.
+Using the **Add New Field** row, enter the label and select **Chado Property** for the field type.
+After pressing Save, you **must assign a CVterm** to this property in the Controlled Vocabulary Term section.
+If an appropriate CVterm does not exist, you must insert it before you can create the field.
+To do so, navigate to `tripal/loaders/chado_cvterms` and press the *Add Term** button.

 # Loading Expression Data
 The steps for loading expression data are as follows (detailed instructions can be found further below):